SAP/jenkins-library/documentation/docs/guidedtour.md

 **Recommendation:** We recommend to clone the sample application [cloud-cf-helloworld-nodejs][cloud-cf-helloworld-nodejs] and execute the instructions on your own repository.
 See **(Optional) Sample Application**.

 The stated instructions assume the use of this application.
-If you use a different application the mig

 ## Prerequisites